lzear/free-databases/README.md

 - [Yugabyte](https://www.yugabyte.com/)
 - Cookies as a data store (no third party)
 - Please open a PR or an issue to suggest more!

+### Dead providers or broken demos

+* Bit.io is discontinued
+* CosmosDB stopped working after 2 weeks
+* ElephantSQL will be discontinued in 2025
+* Railway required an update from me (which I might do later)

 ## Getting started locally